Last Updated: October 11, 2022

 - Safe from UV light and temperature fluctuations

 - Has a built-in mini fan for temperature stability

 - Condenser coils heat up the surface of its sides

 This product is for people who don’t really need to save space but would like to save energy.
-Also, who worry about temperature stability as it has equipment and coatings to support it.
+Also, who worries about temperature stability as it has equipment and coatings to support it?

 3. NewAir AWR-1160DB Wine Cooler, 116 Bottle - Best Storage

 This NewAir AWR-1160DB can cool numerous bottles with its fully adjustable 11 three-rail sliding beech wood shelves that can easily load 116 bottles.

 It weighs 183 pounds and has dimensions of 23.5 x 26.8 x 56 inches which allows it to have a storage capacity of 12.4 cubic feet.